 In this feature #16 of the Riverside 40 Years, 40 Stories series, we’re sharing the story of the Toronto Baseball Ground, home field to the city’s first professional baseball team the ‘Torontos’.
 This tale uncovers its rich history, grand opening, remarkable wins , and how it’s been commemorated in Riverside neighbourhood.

-Strolling along Riverside’s Queen Street East in 2020, you may notice a new laneway sign for ‘Baseball Place’ at the construction site of the new Riverside Square by Streetcar Developments.
+Strolling along Riverside’s Queen Street East in 2020, you would have seen a new laneway sign for ‘Baseball Place’ at the construction site of the new Riverside Square by Streetcar Developments.
 There is a lot in that name, as well as the heritage plaque and other memorabilia nearby: all commemorate that you are standing near the former site of the Toronto Baseball Grounds opened in 1886 and home field for city’s first professional baseball team the ‘Torontos’.

 About the Torontos and the Baseball Grounds